The Holocaust Center Proudly Presents the Phase One Opening of Our Exhibit Faces of Change

-When someone faces an act of antisemitism, racism, or any form of identity based hate, whether it results in death or not, there is an uprising of many emotions.
-We felt it was important to bring the human experience of the aftermath to our museum.
+When someone faces an act of antisemitism, racism, or any form of identity-based hate, whether it results in death or not, there is an uprising of many emotions.
+We felt it was important to bring the human experience of the aftermath, the faces of change, to our museum.

 In the days immediately following one brutal event, photographer John Noltner brought a simple studio to the intersection of 38th and Chicago, set up on the sidewalk and asked the people gathered a question: “What do you want to say?”

 The result is a series of beautiful portraits and meaningful expressions showing a balance of reverence, pain and frustration.
 This series is an act of listening.
 Sometimes you just have to show up.
 Bear witness.
 And begin to see that whether the problems are over here or over there, us or them, you or me, they are our problems.
 And we need to fix them together.
 Stop in and contemplate with us.

 After viewing the Faces of Change exhibit, we asked our visitors what they had to say.

 I live 11.6 miles south of the intersection of Chicago and 38th in Minneapolis, where George Floyd was killed by police on Monday, May 25, 2020.

 On that Wednesday, I went to the site.
 I wasn’t ready to be amongst people.
 I was content to stay isolated in the midst of COVID, but I couldn’t not go.
 I had to see the place.
 Bear witness.
 Try to understand.
 On Thursday, I returned with a basic studio kit, set up on the sidewalk and asked a simple question: “What do you want to say?”

 The memorial at the intersection had grown since the day before.
 The street was now covered in messages of grief, determination and hope.
 A mural of George was being painted on a wall.
 Cars blocked the streets.
 Families brought their children to pay respects and to mourn, privately and together.

 The crowd was a mix of activists, onlookers, clergy, artists.